All Episodes

 He was in the middle of a psychotic break.

-He's identified as one of the fifty.
+He's identified as one of the 50.

-He was arrested 42 times, arrested within a seven year period.
+He was arrested 42 times, arrested within a seven-year period.

 So let's not kid each other.

-You not only had a DA who was political, but you had a medical examiner who actually came out Sean and said, I don't care if there's enough fentanyl to kill an elephant.
+You not only had a DA who was political, but you had a medical examiner who actually came out, Sean, and said, I don't care if there's enough fentanyl to kill an elephant.

 This is a strangulation.